 Closing an iterator is important when the data is being "pushed" in another thread.
 Closing the iterator terminates that thread and means that it needs to do no additional work.
 Indeed, failing to close the iterator may cause the push thread to hang waiting for the buffer to be emptied.

 next()returns null, the iterator will be closed automatically.
-An explicit
+An explicit call on

 close()will be called when no more items are needed.